 St. Jude was already familiar to Kent; he did a 30-day rotation in the St. Jude pharmacy when he was in pharmacy school.
 The experience stayed with him and inspired him to take his marathon journey one step further: he chose to not only run, but also to fundraise as a St. Jude Hero® while he trained.

-As a Hero, the funds Kent raised would help St. Jude kids with cancer and other life-threatening diseases, something that wasn't guaranteed by his registration fee alone.
+As a Hero, the funds Kent raised would help St. Jude kids with cancer and other life-threatening diseases.
 For him, the combination of running and fundraising brought the best of both worlds, allowing him to do something healing for himself and for others at the same time.

 Impressed by the effort of Kent and his brother, their father registered the following year, running the half marathon and fundraising as a St. Jude Hero four years in a row (coming in eighth in his age group one year!).
 Kent's son has also run, and this year, Kent's daughter will be running her first full marathon.
 His niece will run the 5K.
 Kent himself ran the half marathon with his brother in 2018 and fundraised yet again as a St. Jude Hero.
 For the Stoneking family, event weekend has become a tradition of coming together to cross the finish line.